Ledmington/ledmington.github.io/_posts/2022-05-13-summer-school.md

 usemathjax: true
 ---

+Hi everyone, I've been selected to participate in PRACE's Summer School of HPC 2022!

 # What is the PRACE Summer School of HPC?
 [PRACE](https://prace-ri.eu/) is a european organization (not created by the EU, as far as I know) whose mission is to connect high-impact scientific and engineering research projects to High-Performance Computing systems.